nCodefresh/spring-kafka-boot/kafka/README.md

 The default ```docker-compose.yml``` should be seen as a starting point.
 By default each broker will get a new port number and broker id on restart.
 Depending on your use case this might not be desirable.
 If you need to use specific ports and broker ids, modify the docker-compose configuration accordingly, e.g. [docker-compose-single-broker.yml](https://github.com/wurstmeister/kafka-docker/blob/master/docker-compose-single-broker.yml):

 - ```docker-compose -f docker-compose-single-broker.yml up```

+## Instruction : how to build this example in Codefresh

+- Fork this repo
+- Login to Codefresh using your GitHub account
+- Go to the tab Composition
+- Add a new composition with file from repository
+- Choose the path to the docker-compose.yml
+- Continue to follow the instructions in the dialog
+- Build the images

+Now you have a added repository and composition in Codefresh.
+You can just launch the created composition to see the results.
+If you need to change the `kafka` Docker image you can do it in the `./kafka/Dockerfile`.
+Also, using the Environment variables you are able to set up the `kafka` service in your composition.

 ## Broker IDs